 In Florida, a drug possession charge can be a misdemeanor or a felony depending on the amount of the controlled substance that is found in your possession.
 If you have 20 grams or less, you can be charged with a misdemeanor, but anything more than 20 grams can be charged as a felony.
 Felony drug possession charges can result in major fines and jail time.

 Providing Proven & Personalized Services Throughout Stuart

 There is a vast range of drug crimes in this state, all of which are aggressively prosecuted.
-Our drug crime attorney is a former police officer with experience spent on the force, where he encountered countless drug crimes offenders and, as a result, he knows how prosecutors think and work.
+Our founding attorney is a former police officer with experience spent on the force, where he encountered countless drug crimes offenders and, as a result, he knows how prosecutors think and work.

 Facing drug crime charges?
 We will work relentlessly to fight for your best interests and protect your rights.
-To schedule your consultation with our attorney, contact us today at (772) 210-9097.
+To schedule your consultation with our attorneys, contact us today at (772) 210-9097.

 “They are there when you need them”

 “Adam has been the best lawyer in defending me in a child custody case.”- Anonymous